 There are also other substances and chemicals you need to be careful of when using, such as;

-There may also be a risk of fire and explosions, if you work with chemicals which can combust its best to find out about the dangerous substances and regulations regarding it on the HSE.gov.uk
+There may also be a risk of fire and explosions, if you work with chemicals which can combust it's best to find out about the dangerous substances and regulations regarding it on the HSE.gov.uk site.

 Whether you are transporting hazardous or dangerous good by rail or road they both involve the potential risk of traffic accidents, this includes spillage of goods which can lead to fires, explosions or chemical burn and even environmental damage.